 Frequently asked questions

 Deep fried chicken wings are keto-friendly so long the coating is low carb.
-To make these fried chicken wings keto, substitute the all-purpose flour with keto-friendly flour, such as coconut or almond flour, and skip the cornstarch.
-You can also try making keto wings.
+To make these fried chicken wings keto, substitute the all-purpose flour with keto-friendly flour, such as coconut flour or blanched almond flour, and skip the cornstarch.
+You can also try making keto chicken wings.

 One of the biggest secrets to crispy chicken wings is to use cornstarch for the coating.
 You should also start cooking the chicken wings in well-heated oil and allow them to drain on a wire rack.

 Using only cornstarch provides extra crispy results.
-If that’s what you are after, fry chicken using only cornstarch.
-A good rule of thumb is to use a combination of flour and cornstarch.
+If that’s what you are after, omit the flour completely.

-Yes, you can bake these chicken wings if you are trying to make this recipe healthier.
+Yes, and it would follow a similar process to baked chicken wings.
 Once seasoned, Bake them at 400F degrees for around 45 minutes.
 Use a thermometer to check the internal temperature of the wings and remove them from the oven when it reaches 165F degrees in the thickest part.

 Fried Chicken Wings (Truly Crispy!)